 - Sensory and/or physical needs

-The Ark Federation is committed to the early identification of children with needs which are additional to or different from their peers.
+All Saints School is committed to the early identification of children with needs which are additional to or different from their peers.
 It is widely recognised that identifying need at the earliest point and then providing good interventions, improves long-term outcomes for the child or young person.
 When a child is not making adequate progress despite high quality first teaching we will investigate the reasons for this and identify potential barriers to learning.

 For our commonly asked questions, please click on a question below: